gcallah/BookReviews/pilkington.md

 divided the day by the eight times of prayer: Matins, Lauds, Prime, Terce, Sext, None, Vespers, and Compline.
 These traditional divisions were, in fact, more in tune with our lived reality, as they typically varied these divisions as the daylight period grew shorter or longer.
-It was only with the widespread usage of mechanical clocks that the idea of dividing the day into 24 equal periods became common: It was itself a fitting of our lived experience into the requirements of a machine.
+It was only with the widespread usage of mechanical clocks that the idea of dividing the day into 24 equal periods became common: that division was itself a fitting of our lived experience into the requirements of a machine.

+PP also makes a questionable claim about classical metaphysics:
-Pilkington writes: "There are many variants of the classic metaphysic, from Platonism to Aristotelianism and everything in between" (30).
+"There are many variants of the classic metaphysic, from Platonism to Aristotelianism and everything in between" (30).
 But R.G.
-Collingwood, Lloyd P. Gerson, Eric Voegelin and other have argued that Aristotle in fact only represented a slight shift from Plato's views, giving somewhat more emphasis to immanence than to transcendence.
+Collingwood, Lloyd Gerson, Eric Voegelin and other have argued that Aristotle in fact only represented a slight shift from Plato's views, giving somewhat more emphasis to immanence than to transcendence.
 The ancient world contained a much wider variety of metaphysical thought, such as the materialism of Democritus and Lucretius or the work of the pre-Socratics such as Thales, Anaximander, Parmenides and Zeno, to say nothing of Eastern